Home · 16 Types · The 16 types · ENTJ

 Extraverted · Intuitive · Thinking · Planning

-Decisive leader — takes the helm and organizes people and resources toward a goal.
+A decisive leader.
+You take the helm and organize people and resources toward a goal.

 Who is The Helmsman

 The Helmsman was born to lead.
-Strategic, direct and results-driven, you see what needs to be done and mobilize everyone to make it happen — with confidence, energy and high standards.
+Strategic, direct and results-driven, you see what needs to be done and mobilize everyone to make it happen, with confidence and high standards.

 Strengths